yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 The context has now: 1 objects inserted.
 ```

-Great, we succeeded to create a graph instance and and one node!
+Great, we succeeded to create a graph instance and one node!

 # Reducing the boilerplate code with `NSManagedObjectModel`

 Our current graph rules are basic and you would have noticed that we required a lot of lines
-to describesit.
-Using code is not the only way to describe the rules.
+to describes them.
+Using code is not the only way to describe our business logic.
 Inside the documentation of the `NSEntityDescription`, you will find this sentence:

 _You usually define entities in a Managed object model using the data modeling tool in Xcode_
 {: .notice }